gwtw/js-data-structures/README.md

 A collection of data structures written in JavaScript.

-Detailed information on the complexity of each data structure is located [here][3].
-To learn more about how some of the data structures are implemented, check out the [technical articles on Growing with the Web](http://www.growingwiththeweb.com/p/explore.html?t=Data%20structure)..
+Detailed information on the complexity of each data structure is located [here](lib).
+To learn more about how some of the data structures are implemented, check out the [technical articles on Growing with the Web](http://www.growingwiththeweb.com/p/explore.html?t=Data%20structure).

 ## Installing